 Checklist approach.
 I already use a few unusual conventions, like attempting to use the Kesselman Estimative words to be more systematic about the strength of my claims or always linking fulltext in citations (and improving using link annotations which do not just link fulltext but present the abstract/excerpts/summary as well), and I employ a few more domain-specific tricks like avoiding use of the word ‘significance’ in statistics contexts, automatically inflation-adjusting currencies (to avoid the trivial inconvenience of doing it by hand & so not doing it at all), or using research-specific checklists.
 Without straying into conlang territory or attempting to do everything in formal logic or serious eccentricity, what else could be done?

-Subscripts For Citations/Dates/Sources/Evidentials
+Subscripts For Metadata

 One idea for more precise English writing which I think could be usefully revived is broader use of subscripts.
+We could encode many kinds of useful metadata: citations, dates, sources, and evidentials are ones we could use in scholarly contexts.

 Distinguishing things named the same.
 The subscripting idea is derived from General Semantics (GS)1, which itself borrows it from standard science or math typography, like physics/statistics/mathematics/chemistry/programming: a superscript/subscript is an index distinguishing multiple versions of something, such as quantity, location, or time, eg. xt vs xt+1.
 They’re typically not seen outside STEM contexts, aside from a few obscure uses like ruby/furigana glosses.